 It may be tempting to skip a dentist appointment or two, but a lot can change even in six months.
 Your diet and hygiene habits can affect how easily your teeth start weakening and progress into tooth decay.
 When your dentist is closely monitoring, they can catch the early signs of tooth decay and correct it by promoting better hygiene.
 But the key is to find it early enough.
 If not caught in those early stages, any decay can enlarge and result in toothaches and more involved procedures such as crowns, root canals, or even extractions.

-Here at Sloan Creek Dental, Dr. Feng strives to help her patients avoid the need for these types of treatments.
+Here at Sloan Creek Dental, Dr. Feng practices preventative dentistry and strives to help her patients avoid the need for these types of treatments.
 But if they do become necessary, she offers her patients advanced dental care options.
 Sloan Creek Dental is a laser-equipped practice, which means treatments are less invasive and healing times are reduced (thanks to something called photobiomodulation).